jaapvandervelde/treewalker/docs/configuration.md

 --help | -h
 ```

-Shows a help text on the console (including the installed Treewalker version number at the top).
+Shows a help text for CLIU parameters on the console (including the installed Treewalker version number at the top).
+You can get more help on query-specific parameters with [query_help](#query_help)

 Example:
 ```commandline